Curved Page Divider

 SNAP

-Another option for financial assistance is to apply for SNAP.
-SNAP stands for Supplemental Nutrition Assistance Program.
+Another option for financial assistance is to apply for the Supplemental Nutrition Assistance Program (SNAP).
 SNAP is also commonly referred to as food stamps.
 The amount of support you can receive through SNAP depends on income and the number of individuals in the household.

 School lunches

 Many schools offer subsidized lunch programs.
-In addition, children in the state's custody automatically receive free lunches.
+Additionally, children in the state's custody are automatically eligible to receive free lunches.

 Child care

-If you need help paying for child care, subsidies are available.
+If you need help paying for child care, subsidies are available to assist you.
 There are several ways you can qualify.
 One of the ways is if children's services are involved.

 CHIP